Le-Technologue/debug-tools/README.md

 # debug-tools
-Barebones/lame script that builds and launches an interactive docker container running debian, lldb and valgrind.
+Barebones script that builds and launches an interactive docker container running debian, lldb and valgrind, with the proper parameters to make those usable (seccomp=unconfined).

 For your basic debugging needs when stranded on a linuxless machine.

+Which makes it precious for the 42 School student I currently am.

+## Usage

+- bash ./run_dbg_tools.sh
+- drink a coffee while the image builds
+- enjoy your GNU enclave

+By default, your home folder is mounted into the container at /host_home, giving you access to the files on your host machine through the container.

+If you wish to access your machine elsewhere, you can edit the options of the "-v" flag of the docker run instruction.